Pausanias Analysis

 English Translation

-In ancient Stymphalos, they say Temenos, son of Pelasgos, lived, and that Hera was raised by this Temenos; he himself established three sanctuaries for the goddess, assigning three titles to her.
-While she was still a maiden, he named her Child (Pais); after she married Zeus, he called her Perfected (Teleia); and when she quarreled for some reason with Zeus and returned to Stymphalos, Temenos called her Widow (Chēra).
+In ancient Stymphalos, they say Temenus, son of Pelasgos, lived, and that Hera was raised by this Temenus; he himself established three sanctuaries for the goddess, assigning three titles to her.
+While she was still a maiden, he named her Child (Pais); after she married Zeus, he called her Perfected (Teleia); and when she quarreled for some reason with Zeus and returned to Stymphalos, Temenus called her Widow (Chēra).
 Such are the stories about the goddess as reported by the Stymphalians, as far as I am aware.

 Proper Nouns